Close

 Solving Advent of Code in Oracle

 In 2023 I discovered the Advent of Code and tried out a few of their puzzles.
-In 2024 I decided to try to solve all of them.
+In 2024 I tried more of them.
 As the name implies, a new puzzle is released each day from December 1st to December 25th.
 As much as I enjoy puzzles and writing code; I enjoy time with my family even more, so I didn’t do all of them on the day they came out.
 In fact, as of this writing, I still have a few I’ve yet to even start; but I thought I’d begin to document how I tackled the ones I did solve.
 Each of my solutions uses SQL and/or PL/SQL.

 My Framework